 Introduces students to elements of probability theory (notion of random variable, PDF/CDF, moments, well-known distributions and theorems (CLT)) and statistical data analysis (maximum likelihood estimation, confidence intervals, hypothesis testing, regression).
 Intro to coding with Python (open and visualize a dataset, create functions to perform statistical analysis routines and use Python packages numpy, scipy, scikit-learn).

 Offered every Fall semester.

 Uncertainty Quantification Concepts for Civil and Environmental Engineering (CE 599)

+New course introduced in 2021.
 Introduces students to various concepts in uncertainty quantification, starting from basics of probability theory (random events, descriptors of univariate and multivariate random variables, well-known distributions and theorems (CLT, Bayes' theorem)), and moving forward with an intro to random processes, techniques for forward propagation of uncertainties (Monte Carlo simulation, perturbation methods) and probabilistic inverse modeling (frequentist and Bayesian paradigms).
 Last lecture opens up on research UQ fields such as sensitivity analysis or surrogate modeling.

 Grading includes homeworks, in-class exam and a project (can be designed by the student to meet their research needs).